-Did you know you can also download the Canvas App? note that lecture slides may be a summary and are not meant to substitute for attending lectures.
+Did you know you can also download the Canvas App?

-iClicker: In most classes, you will use an 'iClicker' to respond to in-class questions and polls to test your knowledge, cast votes, interactivity and fun.
-You do not need a physical iClicker - it is recommended download the iClicker Coud app on your smartphone.
+iClicker: In most classes, you will use an iClicker to respond to in-class questions and polls to test your knowledge, cast votes, for and other interactivity.
+It is recommended download the iClicker Cloud app on your smartphone.
 If you do not have a smartphone, you can use your laptop/tablet, or contact me and I can see if I can lend you an old-school iClicker remote so you are not prevented from taking part.

-To join our class, go to: https://join.iclicker.com/LTN1R
+To join our class, go to: https://join.iclicker.com/YGDX